Discover Copenhagen : Musics and Scenes (Dance / Theater)

 Scenes to know

-Finally, the summer season is naturally riddled with festivals, including Roskilde, considered the Woodstock of Northern Europe, with XXL line-ups (including Iggy Pop, Rita Mitsouko, David Bowie and Daft Punk...), Distortion Festival in June, a popular and highly enjoyable electronic event held in the streets of the capital, and Strøm, renowned for its cutting-edge programming.
+Finally, the summer season is naturally riddled with festivals, including Roskilde, considered the Woodstock of Northern Europe, with its XXL line-up (including Iggy Pop, Rita Mitsouko, David Bowie and Daft Punk), Distortion Festival in June, a popular and highly enjoyable electronic event held in the streets of the capital, and Strøm, renowned for its cutting-edge programming.